C4Q/AC-Android/cohort_5.4/unit_01/01_19_Generics.md

 list.add("hello");
 String s = (String) list.get(0);
 ```
 In the above example, "hello" is a `String` object which extends from `Object`, so it is passed in without a problem.
 However, when the `.get()` method is called on that `list` object, it returns an element of type `Object`, which then must be downcasted back to a `String`.
 Downcasting, as we already know, can be dangerous if we get it wrong.
 This is why parameterized return types can be so useful.

-### More on Generics

 List<E> is read as "list of E", and List<String> is read as "list of string", where String is the actual type parameter.

 Generics enhance Java with special syntax for dealing with entities, such as Lists, that you commonly want to step through element by element.
 If you want to iterate through ArrayList, for instance, you could write code like: